 I don’t like talking about the future before it actually happens and I always try to keep launches a secret.
 But a little while ago I also launched a selective perfume together with a Russian perfume brand, and it’s already a huge success.

-You grew up in a household with a father who was a professional painter and a mother who was a “fashionista.”
+You were raised in a household with a father who was a professional painter and a mother who was a fashionista.
 Tell us a little bit about what it was like growing up in a small Russian town and your journey into fashion, art, and illustration.
-How did you finally land where you are now?

 I spent my childhood in a small town in Russia, but I always felt there was not enough space for my development there, so I moved to Nizhny Novgorod after school (it’s quite a big city with a population of over one million people).
 I would move three more times before coming back to Nizhny, where I currently live.
 After completing my bachelor’s degree, I moved to Italy then to Poland and finally to Vietnam.
 It was in Poland working for Google where I actually started to draw, but I think that the fashion direction was foreshadowed long before that.
 During my university years I did a lot of modeling, and then I studied in Milan where I was overexposed to fashion.
 But the biggest influence is for sure my mother–she always told me that fashion is a true art!

 You’ve already made a name for yourself in the fashion world with your particular brand of illustrative art.
 Tell us a little bit about your creative process.
-When you’re looking for inspiration, to whom/where do you go?
+When you’re looking for inspiration, to whom and to where do you go?

 I believe that every person needs to keep eyes and ears wide open to stay inspired.
 I get inspiration from many sources: traveling, people around me, clothing, brands, nature, movies, other artists, and so on.
 I think the most important thing is to push yourself to the limit and stay challenged when you create something.
 When I create pictures for my Instagram, I can start my creative process in different ways based on the product that I need to feature in the post, a particular clothing item I need to wear, or the setting I want to be in.
 After that, I discuss my idea with the stylist and photographer and we shoot.
 After shooting, I may want to change the concept sometimes because of something else that inspired me.
 It’s really a never-ending process.

-Who are some of your favorite fashion icons at the moment?
+Who is your favorite fashion icon at the moment?

 I adore Chiara Ferragni, I always have.
 She is such a huge inspiration for me because of the empire she created based on her own name.
 This is something I would like to do in the future.

-Do you have a specific beauty and/or fitness routine that you try to keep?
+Do you have a specific beauty or fitness routine that you try to keep?

 In terms of beauty rituals I always try to keep my skin clean and hydrated, so I go for the usual three-step routine: cleansing, toning, and hydrating.
 I love applying all sorts of masks to keep my skin beautiful and I also use a special peeling mask once every week or two.